cloud-gov/cg-site/_docs/services/relational-database.md

 ## Update an instance

-To update an existing service instance run the following command:
+To update an existing service instance to a different plan run the following command:

 ```sh
 cf update-service ${SERVICE_NAME} -p ${NEW_SERVICE_PLAN_NAME}